Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/README.md

 var eventHubProducerClient = new EventHubProducerClient("myeventhub.eventhubs.windows.net", "myhubpath", credential);
 ```

-### Requesting access token for Azure resource with scope
+### Request access token for Azure resource with scope

 Sometimes an access token is needed as a bearer token in an OAuth 2.0 flow.
 The `DefaultAzureCredential` can be used to retrive the access token via the `TokenRequestContext`.

 ```C# Snippet:AccessToken